John Watson (racing driver): Rise to prominence

-He secured his first World Championship podium with third place at the 1976 French Grand Prix.
+Watson secured his first World Championship podium with third place at the 1976 French Grand Prix.
 Later that season came his first victory, driving for Penske in the Austrian Grand Prix, having qualified second on the grid.
 After the race he shaved off his beard, the result of a bet with team owner Roger Penske.
 In a June 2023 interview with F1Weekly podcast Watson said the team flew to London Sunday evening after the race, and Penske did not recognize him in the hotel lobby Monday morning.

-In the third race of the 1977 Formula One season, the South African Grand Prix, he managed to complete the race distance, scored a point, and took his first ever fastest lap.
+In the third race of the 1977 Formula One season, the South African Grand Prix, Watson managed to complete the race distance, scored a point, and took his first ever fastest lap.
 His achievements were overshadowed, however, by the deaths of driver Tom Pryce and a track marshal, Frederik Jansen van Vuuren.
 His Brabham-Alfa Romeo let him down throughout the season but, despite this, he gained his first pole position in the Monaco Grand Prix and qualified in the top ten no fewer than 14 times, often in the first two rows.
 Problems with the car, accidents, and a disqualification meant that he raced the full distance in only five of the 17 races.
 The closest he came to victory was during the French Grand Prix, where he dominated the race from the start only to be let down by a fuel metering problem on the last lap which relegated him to second place behind eventual winner Mario Andretti.